Integration with Atlantis Pull Request Automation¶

 repos: - id: /.*/ workflow: terrascan workflows: terrascan: plan: steps: - run: terraform init -input=false -no-color - run: terraform workspace select -no-color $WORKSPACE - run: terraform plan -input=false -refresh -no-color --out $PLANFILE - run: terrascan-remote-scan.sh

-terrascan-remote-scan.sh script will need to be modified for your environment.
+terrascan-remote-scan.sh script according your environment.
 The script is located here.
-Open the script with your favorite editor and review the following six settings near the top of the file:
+Open the script with your any editor of your choice and review the following six settings which is found at the top of the file:

 TERRASCAN_SERVER=192.168.1.55 TERRASCAN_PORT=9010 IGNORE_LOW_SEVERITY=false IAC=terraform IAC_VERSION=v14 CLOUD_PROVIDER=aws